nitvirus/nitvirus.github.io/_posts/2017-09-19-Abstract-classes.md

 ---

 Abstract means: existing in thought or as an idea but not having a physical or concrete existence.<br />
-<b>Abstract classes</b> in oops concept means that we have a psedu class which contains a psedu method inside it.<br />
+<b>Abstract classes</b> in oops concept means that we have a pseudo class which contains a pseudo method inside it.<br />
-An abstract class is a class that is only partially implemented by the programmer.
+An abstract class is a class that is only `partially implemented` by the programmer.
 It may contain one or more abstract methods.
 An abstract method is simply a function definition that serves to tell the programmer that the method must be implemented in a child class.
 A child class<b>extends</b> an abstract class.

 <b>Interface </b>
 A child class <b> implements</b> an Interface.